idrissneumann/hue-monitoring/README.md

 ![hue-monitoring](./img/hue-monitoring.jpeg)

-Also a funny party api is provided!
+Also a funny party and on/off api are provided!

 ## Table of content